elB4RTO/craplog-CLI/README.md

 1~10 MB/s

 May be higher or lower depending on the complexity of the logs, the complexity of the stored statistics (in case of merge), your hardware and the workload of your system during the execution.<br>
-Usually, if Craplog is taking more than 10 seconds to parse 10 MB of data, it means you've probably been tested in some way (better to check).<br><br>
+Usually, if it takes more than 10 seconds to parse 10 MB of data, it means you've probably been tested in some way (better to check).<br><br>

 ![performance diffs](https://github.com/elB4RTO/CRAPLOG/blob/main/crapshots/CLI/perf_diff.png)<br>
 *Normal vs Scanned*<br><br>